 - General attitudes toward your needs

-Visit Diversity & Equity Initiatives to learn more about how Chapman University engages the Chapman community in learning experiences fostering a campus environment that highly values personal dignity, diversity, equity, civility and global citizenship.
+Visit Diversity and Inclusion to read Chapman's statement on diversity and inclusion, and learn more about how Chapman University engages our community in fostering a campus environment that highly values personal dignity, diversity, equity, civility and global citizenship.
 Those you meet in your host country such as your on-site program director, friends, students, and host families will be knowledgeable about the country and may be able to assist you with some concerns and needs as well.

 Scholarships are available for students from diverse backgrounds.

-Research how your host country views someone with your characteristics/needs.
-Use the resources below to help answer your questions and find support for diversity and access while you are abroad:
+Visit the NAFSA Resources for Supporting Diversity in Education Abroad as well as the resources below to help answer your questions and find support for diversity and access while you are abroad.